Escobar hits 3-run homer, Bassitt pitches Mets past Pirates

 TRAINER'S ROOM

-Mets: RHP Tylor Megill (strained right shoulder) and RF Starling Marte (partial fracture of the right middle finger) were in the clubhouse before the game.
+Mets: RHP Tylor Megill (strained right shoulder) and All-Star RF Starling Marte (partial fracture of the right middle finger) were in the clubhouse before the game.
 Megill said he had "no idea yet" when he would be activated from the injured list.
 Marte said he tried to throw and hit Thursday but the finger was still bothering him.
-He did say "there's a good possibility" that he will return before the end of the regular season. … RHP Mychal Givens was placed on the IL without an injury designation, indicating it was likely related to COVID-19.
+He did say "there's a good possibility" he will return before the end of the regular season. … RHP Mychal Givens was placed on the IL without an injury designation, indicating it was likely related to COVID-19.
+RHP Stephen Nogosek was reinstated from the 15-day injured list.

 for more features.